Common Vulnerabilities and Exposures: CVE usage

 CVE identifiers are intended for use with respect to identifying vulnerabilities:

 Common Vulnerabilities and Exposures (CVE) is a dictionary of common names (i.e., CVE Identifiers) for publicly known information security vulnerabilities.
-CVE’s common identifiers make it easier to share data across separate network security databases and tools, and provide a baseline for evaluating the coverage of an organization’s security tools.
+CVE's common identifiers make it easier to share data across separate network security databases and tools, and provide a baseline for evaluating the coverage of an organization's security tools.
 If a report from one of your security tools incorporates CVE Identifiers, you may then quickly and accurately access fix information in one or more separate CVE-compatible databases to remediate the problem.

 Users who have been assigned a CVE identifier for a vulnerability are encouraged to ensure that they place the identifier in any related security reports, web pages, emails, and so on.

 CVE assignment issues

-Per section 7.1 of the CNA Rules, a vendor which received a report about a security vulnerability has full discretion in regards to it.
+Per section 7 of the CNA Rules, a vendor which received a report about a security vulnerability has full discretion in regards to it.
 This can lead to a conflict of interest as a vendor may attempt to leave flaws unpatched by denying a CVE assignment at first place – a decision which Mitre can't reverse.
+The "!CVE" (not CVE) project, announced in 2023, aims to collect vulnerabilities that are denied by vendors, so long as they are considered valid by a panel of experts from the project.

+CVE identifiers have been awarded for bogus issues and issues without security consequences.
+In response, a number of open-source projects have themselves applied to become the CVE Numbering Authority (CNA) of their own project.

+2025 funding issues

+On 15 April 2025, it was reported that the contract between MITRE and the US government, set to expire the day after, would be allowed to expire.
+Reports stated that the expiration of the contract would bring an end to the operational arm of the CVE program, including assigning new CVEs, while the database would remain accessible via GitHub.

+Just prior to its expiration, the contract was extended for 11 months, averting the shutdown of the program.
+The contract is now set to expire on 16 March 2026.